 Generally, people enter the financial market for extra income.
 However, they may lack knowledge of appropriate market terminology.
 It is difficult for a newbie to understand terms such as ‘share,’ ‘stock,’ and ‘equity,’ and not having a clear understanding can be problematic.

-An investor should be familiar with these terms well before they start investing.
+As an investor, you should be familiar with these terms well before you start investing.
 Being aware of the jargon helps you invest wisely.
-In this article, we will discuss the difference between stock market and share market.
+This article details the difference between stock market and share market.

 The term ‘share’ is associated with investment options like mutual funds and limited partnerships.
 But both markets are based on the same thing—trading.